 It is also a great choice when a part or all of the dome is hidden under the ground.
 The following three types of waterproofing are available: roller coating, mechanically lubricated liquid bitumen, and sprayed bitumen.

-Aspects of geodesic shapes and dome design possibilities.
+Geodesic dome shapes and design possibilities.

 Structural assemblies and frameworks for domes.